10 FAQs About Nominee Directors in Hong Kong

 However, in certain exceptional cases, even such directors may hold shares in the company for a limited period of time.

-The primary duty is to protect the identity of the beneficial owner and act in their interest.
+Their primary role is to protect the identity of the beneficial owner and act in the company's interests.

-Other specific duties are as per the instructions received from the beneficial owner.
+Other specific nominee director's duties are as per the instructions received from the owner.

 Typically, these directors are responsible for carrying out transactions, opening bank accounts, operating such accounts, executing legally binding agreements on behalf of the company, collecting rents, etc.